Language shapes the way we think, and determines what we can think about. —Benjamin Whorf

 The Biopsychosocial Model

 The World Health Organization (WHO) has defined health as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."1 Since it was adopted in 1946, this definition, while presenting an ideal, has permeated much of the discussion on health care.
-It served as the foundation for the overarching model for understanding health and illness known as the biopsychosocial model (Fig. 1-1).2 This model assumes that the person's response to any state of health or illness is a result of the interaction of the person's psychology and social environment with the biological determinants of ...
+It served as the foundation for the overarching model for understanding health and illness known as the biopsychosocial model (Fig. 1-1).2 This model assumes that the person's response to any state of health or illness is a result of the interaction of the person's psychology and social environment with the ...